error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/docs/QUICK_START.md

 **Segmented Spacetime with φ-Scaling (SSZ)** is an alternative approach to gravity that:
 - Uses discrete spacetime segments instead of continuous curvature
-- Incorporates the golden ratio φ ≈ 1.618 as a fundamental constant
+- Incorporates the Golden Ratio φ ≈ 1.618 as a fundamental constant
 - Resolves singularities through natural boundaries
-- Reproduces General Relativity predictions in testable limits
+- Reproduces General Relativity (GR) (GR) predictions in testable limits

 ---